pranavmanivannan/librarian/README.md

     MI(MarketIncremental),
     /// Serializes orderbook snapshots.
     ST(Snapshot),
     /// For exchanges that need to be informed to send pings.
-The i64 will contain the pong response.
+The String will contain the pong response that we can
-    Ping(i64),
+    /// directly send to the exchange.
+    Ping(String),
 }

 /// Snapshot struct used to serialize data from orderbook snapshot endpoints on exchanges.